martindevans/martindevans.me/_posts/2016-01-04-2015-Retrospective.md

 #### New Open Source Projects

  - **ZSharp** A very recent experiment in designing a *totally functional* language - this is a language which is statically guaranteed to terminate.
-Turing completeness is overrated! *This is largely a personal project for fun, don't depend on it for anything.*
+Turing completeness is overrated!
    - Personal project
-   - Just for fun
    - Do not depend upon this for anything
  - [**SwizzleMyVectors**](https://github.com/martindevans/SwizzleMyVectors) .Net4.6 brings new SIMD enabled vector types.
 SwizzleMyVectors adds a load of helpful structs and extension methods to them.
 Things such as rays, line segments, bounding rectangles and boxes are all included.
    - Actively used and maintained